 - I've had many of you rave about J.Jill for cashmere.

-My Picks for Quality Cashmere Sweaters:
+My Picks for the Best Cashmere Sweaters for Women:

 All great choices, better than Halogen.
 If I have inspired you to buy Halogen cashmere, I am sorry.
 I won't be suggesting it any longer.
 If you have a cashmere brand you swear by share it in the comments so we can all be better consumers.
 I don't care what a sweater costs, if it can't survive a single day of average activity, it's a waste.
 And such waste can't be donated, it's sent off to the landfill.
 For years I didn't buy cashmere because I couldn't deal with the care it requires.
 I stuck to merino wool, which looks polished, can oftentimes be machine washed on gentle, and is less likely to pill.
 I bought a Nordstrom Signature cashmere sweater on clearance and was hooked on cashmere.
 And clearly from my list above I've tried several brands.
 Cashmere isn't worth it if it can't survive your life.
 You don't need cashmere in your life, even though every blog and website will be pushing it hardcore from now until Christmas Eve.
 You deserve clothing that can survive the day, clothing that deserves your hard-earned money.
 Thank you for coming to my TED Talk.